 We arrived early for a Pirates game and parked by the stadium.
 We walked across the Allegheny River bridge to Point State Park and wandered around.
 There was some sort of festival going on, the nature of which we never determined.
-It was called the Three Rivers Art Festival and seemed to have a decidedly-ethnic slant.

 This is the site of the British Fort Pitt.
 Actually it was the site of the French Fort Duquesne first (the fort Braddock was attempting to attack when he was killed).
 Later, when the British approached, the French destroyed their fort and retreated.
 The British then built Fort Pitt.
 The only military action here happened in 1763 during the Pontiac Insurrection when the British held off an Indian attack.